 Hearing loss is the third most common chronic health problem in seniors, behind hypertension and arthritis.
 Hearing loss may be permanent, or it may be reversible.
 Fortunately, today there are many options for managing the difficulties caused by all types and degrees of hearing loss.

-UNC Hospitals Audiologists are members of a much larger group of hearing health professionals that make up the UNC Ear and Hearing Center.
-The UNC Hospitals audiologists are the primary clinical care providers of audiology services at the Medical Center.
-UNC Hospitals audiologists are prepared to evaluate hearing and provide guidance in the most effective management of hearing loss from newborns to senior patients.
+Audiologists at UNC Medical Center are members of a much larger group of hearing health professionals that make up the UNC Ear and Hearing Center.
+The audiologists at UNC Medical Center are prepared to evaluate hearing and provide guidance in the most effective management of hearing loss from newborns to senior patients.